pacificmist0900/cake-angular-app/README.md

 ### How to build

 Download the code using https://github.com/pacificmist0900/cake-application-angular.git.
  - mvn clean install.
-This creates the spring boot jar with angular app (in static folder) in cake-service/target
+This creates the fat spring boot jar with angular app (in static folder) in cake-service/target
  - ```docker build -t cake-waracle .``` builds docker image.
 This should be run from cake-application-angular root.
  - To run Docker image, run ```docker run -p 5000:8085 cake-waracle ```.
 This starts the app on localhost:5000